adas7232/adas7232.github.io/_posts/2023-05-30-Lession-learned-from-machuppicchu.md

 At the end of the day, during overnight camping, a comfortable sleeping bag, air mattress pad, and a good headlamp are must be needed apart from other usual items like toiletries.
 Although sleeping bags were provided by the tour operators, I used mine.
 But I used the air mattress provided by them.
 Again, it was ok but next time I would take something like [this](https://www.amazon.com/Tame-Lands-Camping-Sleeping-Pad/dp/B08KFQN25X/ref=sr_1_5?keywords=packable+sleeping+pad&qid=1685553029&sr=8-5) with me.

+Overall, even though there are some gaps in my preparation for the trek, I found this place to be one of the most beautiful places on earth.
+Thanks to Peruvian government as well as the love and respect of the local people, mother nature can coexist here in her pristine form.
+If you don't believe it yet, check out these [photos]](https://www.amazon.com/photos/shared/1CjQLNc3SE-_QhSXKA64Pw.F_r2vUnl07Nx2-9Syj-pao).